 Taken from the report:

-When hiring employees in the histology department, most respondents report HT, HTL, and qualification in immunohistochemistry as the preferred credential or certification.
-Also, 44.60% of the respondents from this department indicated that certification is a prerequisite for candidates for hire.
-Survey results show that 57.15% of staff and 81.15% of supervisors in the histology department are certified.
-Night, evening, and double shifts are the most difficult to fill in the histology department.
+When hiring employees in the histology department, most respondents reported HT and HTL as the preferred credential or certifications.
+Also, 39.3% of the respondents from this department indicated that certification is a prerequisite by their department for candidates to be hired.
+Survey results also show that 58.2% of staff and 93.6% of supervisors in the histology department are certified, reporting the highest certification rates for supervisors among all departments surveyed.
+Night (10:00 pm to 6:00 am) and double-shifts are very difficult to fill in the histology department.
 (Garcia, Kundu, Ali, Soles, 2018).

 Garcia, E., Kundu, I, Ali, A., Soles, Ryan.
 (2018).
 American Journal of Clinical Pathology, Volume 149, Issue 5, 29 March 2018, Pages 387–400, https://doi.org/10.1093/ajcp/aqy005